datasulis/bath-house-prices/data/README.md

-The data in this directory was generated on 28th March 2012 by [Leigh Dodds][1].
+The data in this directory was generated on 13th August 2012 by [Leigh Dodds][1].
 The data was downloaded and extracted from the [Land Registry][2] website using the scripts contained in this project.